Home | Links page | Poems |

 Squaring the Circle 396 x 8 = 3168

-to construct a square with the same area as that of a given circle, or visa versa, using only
+To square the circle is to craft a square with the same area as a given circle using only a compass and

 I experimented with the interesting numbers 3-6-9, and 396 became the diameter for a circle.